o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

       * [Conclusion](#conclusion)
       * [Questions](#questions)

 As part of our Master Team Project named "Topic Monitoring in the Pharmaceutical Industry" we wanted to develop an application to incorporate our findings and different Machine Learning scripts to show how a production environment can look like.
-The name of this application is "Sentitomo", a combination of the words "Sentiment Analysis" and "Topic Monitoring".
+The name of this application is "SentiTomo", a combination of the words "Sentiment Analysis" and "Topic Monitoring".

 ## Idea
 The basic idea of accomplish such an task was to create a client-server architecture.
 The server part will be responsible for crawling social media data from Twitter and Facebook, as well as executing different machine learning tasks, such as sentiment analysis (classification ), topic detection and trend detection (clustering).
 Besides this, the results of those tasks are saved in an database to be available through an Application Programming Interface (API).
 This ensures that the results are persisted over time and can be analyzed.

-## Problem Statement and Way to go
+## Problem statement and way to go
 Throughout our work on this project we tried out variuous algorithms for machine learning (ML) and implemented them in different programming languages.
 After filtering all good performing algorithms we ended up with three programming languages:  R, Python and Java.
 The resulting problem now was to find a common platform for the server to work with those languages.
-The inital attempt to solve this issue was to choose on those language as the primary one and let it work with the others.
+The inital attempt to solve this issue was to choose one those language as the primary one and let it work with the others.
 But this had one drawback.
-If we would have chosen one of the ML languages as the primary one we would have not been able to replace this language anymore in favor of another where some models work better.
+If we would have chosen one of the ML languages as the primary one we would have not been able to replace this language anymore in favor of another one in which some models may perform better.
 This would lead to an abandoned machine learning language just serving as a wrapper language.
-So we were searching for an language where we will not write any machine learning code into but also capable of working with all the existing languages.
+So we were searching for a language which not perform any machine learning but is capable of working with all the existing languages.
 This ensures that the different languages, and machine learning scripts can easily be switched out or updated without influencing other parts of the application because those will always interact with the wrapper language which copes with the different languages.
 Because of the rising popularity and the possibility to be run on server and client side we chose JavaScript as our wrapper language.
-With the open-source and community driven framework called 'Node.js' it is possible to create powerful server and client applications, additionally it is possible to easly call child processes and communicate with them.
+With the open-source and community driven framework called 'Node.js' it is possible to create powerful server and client applications.
+Furthermore it is possible to easily spawn child processes, invoking other programming languages, and communicate with them.
 This made JavaScript our way to go wrapper language.
- Based on this, we want to provide you an overview about the main technologies which we used to built up the application, how you the application is structured and how it eventually can be used in an production environment.
+Based on this, we want to provide you an overview about the main technologies which we used to built up the application, how the application is structured and how it eventually can be used in a production environment.

 ## Fundamental technologies

-To give you an idea which technologies were used throughout the development process of Sentitomo this chapter gives an overview about the most prominent ones.
+To give you an idea which technologies were used throughout the development process of SentiTomo this chapter gives an overview about the most prominent ones.
 We tried to only use frameworks which experience a high support from the developer community as well as developed by reliable sources.
 This section should not give an exhaustive explanation of all the used framework.
 Much more it should give a hint on why we choosed the different solutions for our application.

 ### Node.js (Server)

-Node.js is an open-source, cross-platform framework written in C, C++ and JavaScript, which makes it possible to run JavaScript code on the server-side.
-The initial release was on May the 27th, 2009 and was written by Ryan Dahl.
+[Node.js](https://nodejs.org/en/) is an open-source, cross-platform framework written in C, C++ and JavaScript, which makes it possible to run JavaScript code on the server-side.
+The initial release was on May the 27th, 2009 and it was written by Ryan Dahl.
 Primarily it was built because the most common web server at this time, Apache HTTP Server, had troubles with a lot of concurrent connections and normally used blocking code executions which led to poor server performance.
- The idea behind Node utilizes a simplified event-driven programming paradigm where the program flow is determined by events (user clicks, messages from other methods etc.) to let so called callback functions take care of the result of method calls.
+The idea behind Node is to utilize a simplified event-driven programming paradigm where the program flow is determined by events (user clicks, messages from other methods etc.) to let so called callback functions take care of the result of method calls.
 With this structure the main thread of a Node.js application is not blocked by method executions.
-Basically a Node based application is only running on thread, but with non-blocking method calls it will never gets stucked at one point.
-This makes it easy to build highly scalable applications without the need of mulitple threads, which often leads to poor performance.
+Normally a Node based application is only running on one thread, but with non-blocking method calls it will never gets stucked at one point.
+This makes it easy to build highly scalable applications without the need of mulitple threads, which could result into poor performance.
 But if it is needed Node can also spawn different threads and is not limited to only one.
-Hand in hand to Node comes is a package manager called `npm` which stands for `Node Packaging Manager`.
+Hand in hand to Node comes a package manager called `npm` which stands for `Node Packaging Manager`.
 It is used to install, update and remove third party Node.js programs which are listed in the npm registry. npm enables developers to easily share and distribute Node.js code, so it can be used in other projects.
-All installed dependencies are listed inside a file called `package.json`.
+All installed dependencies are listed inside a file called `package.json` which is mandatory for every Node based project.
 It contains all neccessary information about the different packages and their version numbers.
-Those packages are installed inside a folder called `node_modules`, which is accessed at runtime to load the different dependencies of a Node application.
+These are installed inside a folder called `node_modules`, which is accessed at runtime to load the different dependencies of a Node application.

 ### Yarn (Server and Client)

-Yarn is an additional Node package manager built by Facebook based on npm, which improves it in some important parts.
-One biggest flaw of `npm` is that it stores the differen packges inside the `node_modules`in a non deterministic way.
-That means that the order of packages inside `node_modules` can differ from person to person depending on the order of installation.
+[Yarn](https://yarnpkg.com/lang/en/) is an additional Node package manager built by Facebook based on npm, which improves npm in some important parts.
+One of the biggest flaws of `npm` is that it stores the different packges inside the `node_modules` in a non deterministic way.
+That means that the order of packages inside `node_modules` can differ from user to user depending on the order of installation.
 This can lead to bugs like 'Works on my machine' arise very quickly which makes debugging and hunting bugs down very frustrating.
 Also the the actual dependency tree can differ from the `node_modules` directory because duplicate dependencies are merged by Node itself.
-All these issues are resolved by Yarn by installing dependencies in a deterministic way and organizing duplicate ones in a better manner.
-In every projects it creates a file called 'yarn.lock'.
-With the use of it the installation process on different machines will be the exact same which makes bugs like 'Works on my machine' very unlikely.
-Based on thi advantages we used Yarn as our desired package manager.
+All these issues are resolved with Yarn by installing dependencies in a deterministic way and organizing duplicate ones in a better manner.
+Every projects that uses Yarn file called 'yarn.lock' is created.
+This file is used to execute the installation processes on different machines in the exact same way which makes bugs like 'Works on my machine' very unlikely.

 ### Express.js (Server)

-Express.js is a JavaScript framework built with Node.js and today the de-facto standard to build a web-server application with Node.
+[Express.js](https://expressjs.com/) is a JavaScript framework built with Node.js and today the de-facto standard to build a web-server application with Node.
 It is an MIT licensed, open-source published directly from the developers of Node.js.
 In its fundamental form it is very lightweight and only offers the minimum functionalities to build a web-server.
-But it offers great opportunities to all kind of plugins, like logging, templating engines, server side rendering, and even more.
+But it offers great ways to integrate all kind of plugins, like logging, templating engines, server side rendering, and even more.
 This makes it very versatile and the number one solution for developing a web server with Node.js.
-Therefore we chossed it as the framework to build our server architecture.
+Therefore we chose it as the framework to build our server architecture.

+### h20 (Server)

+[h20](https://www.h2o.ai/) is a software platform for big-data analysis and machine learning tasks.
+It can be run in Java, R and Python and offers APIs for building and using models for detection patterns in data.
+Inside SentiTomo it is used in the R versions and serves as a platform for running some machine learning tasks on it.
+Primiarly these are sentiment analysis tasks.

 ### GraphQL (Server API)

-Because we wanted to integrate an API interface for easy data sharing between server and client we searched for a state of the art solution and came up with GraphQL.
+Because we wanted to integrate an Application Programming Interface for easy data sharing between server and client we searched for a state of the art solution and came up with [GraphQL](http://graphql.org/learn/).
 It is the definition for the combination of two things.
 On the one hand it is a query language for any existing API/connection to a database and on the other hand it is an server-side runtime for executing queries that are defined by a type system based on data from any backend storage.
 It is actively maintained by the the open-source community, created by Facebook and said to be next big thing after REST.
-The major key part of  GraphQL is that it  can be set up on any database management system (DBSM), like SQL based or document based ones.
+The major key part of  GraphQL is that it  can be set up on any database management system (DBSM), like on SQL-based or document based ones.
 It is not bound to any specific programming language nor to any server implementation.
 It is completely decoupled from those, which makes it easy to integrate in any existing system.
 Another advantage is, that it does not dictate your backend storage option.
 This makes it possible to easily switch the backend without affecting the existing API.
 But one of the most impressing parts is, that it solves a big issue we had with REST.
 When querying an instance in REST, this very often ended up with multiple queries to different endpoints, while with GraphQL this can be accomplished with only one request.
-For example in our use case.
-A query for an tweet and the corresponding author of the tweet in REST would normally result in two calls.
+For example in our use case: A query for an tweet and the corresponding author of the tweet in REST would normally result in two calls.
 One to the tweet endpoint and one the author endpoint.
-With an GraphQL based API it is only one call, what we are going to see in the next section.
+With an GraphQL based API the request can be fulfilled with only one call:

 A GraphQL service is defined by its `type definitions`.
 A sample one would look like the follwoing:
 ```